 Maybe you’ve tried the creams and the oils and all the different massagers you can get your hands on, but your cellulite still isn’t budging.
 Or maybe you’re wanting to clean up your diet to give your body the best chance at fighting your dimples.

 Either way, we’ve curated a list of the best anti-cellulite foods so you can have them in your arsenal when you’re battling your cellulite.
-Keep reading to get clued in on banishing those bumps and lumps.
+Keep reading to get clued in on how to get rid of cellulite.

 Let’s start with the absolute basics.
 We know that water technically isn’t food, but it’s so important to everyday life and essential for battling cellulite that we had to include it.
 Toxins in the air and the food we consume cause the elasticity and circulation in our skin to degrade over time.
 More toxins means more fat accumulation resulting in more cellulite forming.